 But just as those traditionally blue-collar factory jobs dwindle, the number of healthcare jobs in this country is exploding as an aging population of Boomers requires care for chronic illnesses and age-related disabilities.
 According to the June jobs report, almost 10 percent of Americans now work in the healthcare industry in jobs that range from doctors to secretaries, and everything in between.

-While the pace of healthcare-related job growth is only expected to accelerate, one of the fastest-growing segments in every area of the country is direct care workers…those personal care aides and nursing assistants who are typically on the bottom of the healthcare pay scale.
+While the pace of senior care and healthcare-related job growth is only expected to accelerate, one of the fastest-growing segments in every area of the country is direct care workers…those personal care aides and nursing assistants who are typically on the bottom of the healthcare pay scale.
 These aren’t jobs that can be outsourced or automated like manufacturing, yet according to a report from the Institute of Medicine’s Committee on the Future Health Care Workforce for Older Americans, 90 percent of these workers make less than $30,000 a year (and often earn closer to $20,000).
 In many areas of the country, that’s barely a living wage.

 The poor helping the poor

-In a twist of irony, many people in direct care job aren’t paid enough to afford health insurance, despite the fact that the job is physically challenging, and it’s common to get hurt on the job–the injury numbers are just behind police and corrections officers.
+In a twist of irony, many people in direct senior care jobs aren’t paid enough to afford health insurance, despite the fact that the job is physically challenging, and it’s common to get hurt on the job–the injury numbers are just behind police and corrections officers.
 As a result, almost half of direct care workers are on Medicaid for their health coverage.
 And here’s the irony: Medicaid is also the largest payer of home and nursing care services.
 The result?
 Essentially, low-income workers are taking care of low-income seniors.

-Make no mistake about it: These direct care workers aren’t just glorified babysitters; often, they are dedicated and compassionate professionals who enable seniors to stay in their own home for longer; they are cooks, counselors, medical caregivers, companions, and much more to the people they serve.
+Make no mistake about it: These senior care workers aren’t just glorified babysitters; often, they are dedicated and compassionate professionals who enable seniors to stay in their own home for longer; they are cooks, counselors, medical caregivers, companions, and much more to the people they serve.
 They also are the backbone of the assisted living and long-term care industries.
 Yet their wages don’t reflect the integral role they play in caring for our aging population.

 The simple cause of a complex problem

-So, when you consider the impending shortage of direct care workers and the increase in need for this type of care as the Boomers age, it is baffling, on the surface at least, that these jobs would not pay better.
+So, when you consider the impending shortage of direct care and senior care workers and the increase in need for this type of care as the Boomers age, it is baffling, on the surface at least, that these jobs would not pay better.
 It seems like basic supply and demand.
 But there’s a kicker that must be factored in: Medicare and Medicaid.